Office of the Registrar

-From time to time, it may become necessary for the Professional Standards and Conduct Board (PSCB) to separate (expel) a student from the medical school.
+From time to time, it may become necessary for the Academic Progress Committee (APC) or the Professional Standards and Conduct Board (PSCB) to separate (expel) a student from the medical school.
 This is done rarely, and only for very serious lapses in academic performance, misconduct, or both.
 Separation means that the student is no longer enrolled at the medical school.
-The PSCB will take this serious step only after the student has been offered an opportunity for a hearing before this committee.
-A student is then separated the day immediately following the PSCB decision.
+The APC/PSCB will take this serious step only after the student has been offered an opportunity for a hearing before this committee.
+A student is then separated the day immediately following the notification of the APC/PSCB decision.
 A separated student may only be enrolled again at the medical school after going through a new, formal application process with the Admissions Committee.
 Admissions decisions on any such new applications will be made in accordance with established procedures; students submitting new applications are not guaranteed the opportunity to return to Geisel.

 This change in status has several immediate and important effects.

-- In the Registrar’s Office, the official transcript records that the student was separated as of the day after the PSCB decision.
+- In the Registrar’s Office, the official transcript records that the student was separated as of the day after the APC/PSCB decision.
 No classes or exams may be taken, and no new grades recorded, after that date.
-On rare occasions when the student has submitted an appeal, the PSCB may allow the student to have provisional standing and to continue some classes or exams.
+On rare occasions when the student has submitted an appeal, the APC/PSCB may allow the student to have provisional standing and to continue some classes or exams.
 Provisional students in an appeal process are not allowed to have any patient contact.
-Provisional standing may only be granted after a formal letter of appeal has been received by both the Registrar and the Chair of the PSCB and must be submitted within 1 week of the PSCB meeting in which separation had occurred.
+Provisional standing may only be granted after a formal letter of appeal has been received by the Dean and must be submitted within 10 business days of being informed of the APC/PSCB decision.
 No new grades will be recorded during the appeal process.
-If the PSCB decision of separation is appealed and reversed, grades from exams that may have been taken during the appeal process will be recorded.
-If the PSCB decision is upheld, the student record will show that the student withdrew from or failed the course(s).
+If the APC/PSCB decision of separation is appealed and reversed, grades from exams that may have been taken during the appeal process will be recorded.
+If the APC/PSCB decision is upheld, the student record will show that the student withdrew from or failed the course(s).

 - In the Financial Aid Office, the final bill will be adjusted to cover all charges incurred up to that date, but no additional charges (e.g. new tuition costs, etc.) will be levied after that date.
-If a formal appeal has been submitted and received, appropriate actions will be decided on a case by case basis • In the Financial Aid Office, no new loans or grants can be given out; as of that date, some loans already given may become due.
-If a formal appeal has been submitted and received, appropriate actions will be decided on a case by case basis.
+If a formal appeal has been submitted and received, appropriate actions will be decided on a case-by-case basis

 - Regarding the Dartmouth Student Group Health Plan (DSGHP), the student may continue to benefit from whatever plan enrollment is already in place and paid for.
 The coverage will continue through the end of that plan year, August 31, if the student maintains a payment schedule approved by the Plan Office.
 Since the individual is no longer an enrolled student, that individual would no longer be eligible to renew student or student dependent plan coverage for the next plan year beginning the following September 1.
 However, students may elect to purchase an Extension of Eligibility (EOE) for up to six months of additional coverage.
 This EOE is designed to facilitate the transition to other insurance coverage.
 Students should not rely on the DSGHP for their sole source of health insurance protection under the EOE.
 The application and payment for the EOE must be received within (31) thirty-one days prior to the termination date.